 Being self-aware and tuned into the sometimes subtle, often not subtle, signs of a trigger allow us to move out of the amygdala and into the higher processing of our prefrontal cortex, giving us access to higher levels of decision making.
 Did the trigger signify a real threat?
 Is this something we need to address or is it something we can laugh off?

-Practicing being aware of our state, whether we are calm, taking deep even breaths or if we are constricted, breathing more rapidly is the first step in elevating our navigation of triggers.
+Practicing being aware of our state, whether we are calm, taking deep even breaths, or if we are constricted, breathing more rapidly is the first step in elevating our navigation of triggers.
 Track your breath, track your subtle physical feelings.
-Tune into that plane of awareness frequently through out your day so that it becomes automatic.
-Whenever anything feels uncomfortable, take an extra breath and an extra scan to notice what it going on in your system.
+Tune into that plane of awareness frequently throughout your day so that it becomes automatic.
+Whenever anything feels uncomfortable, take an extra breath and an extra scan to notice what is going on in your system.

 Use LAVA: Listen, Acknowledge, Validate and Ask Empowering Questions whenever something feels tight or uncomfortable in your breath and/or your body.

 Could this be something lingering from the past or anxiety about a future unknown instead of something real NOW, and how can I come back to this moment with love, with grace, with power?
 What is it that I really want in my heart and how can I get it?

 For more practical tips, join the PRTL coaching program, click here for more info, and schedule a free consult.